Veronika181/Veronika181/README.md

 👩‍💻 About Me

-I'm Veronika Obrtelová, a passionate QA tester with a growing interest in frontend development.
+I'm Veronika Ondrušová, a passionate QA tester with a growing interest in frontend development.
 My journey in tech is fueled by my commitment to ensuring software quality and my curiosity for creating intuitive user interfaces.
 I thrive in roles that allow me to combine meticulous testing with creative frontend work.

 🌟 My Portfolio